Splunk® Style Guide

 Where to look if the Splunk Style Guide doesn't answer your question

-The Splunk Style Guide covers issues specific to Splunk docs, but standards for grammar, spelling, and style are extensively covered in technical documentation references as well as general writing guides.
+The Splunk Style Guide covers issues specific to Splunk documentation, but standards for grammar, spelling, style, and content design are extensively covered in a number of other references.

 If you can't find what you're looking for in the Splunk Style Guide, refer to these reference materials: